Los Angeles California Landlord Tenant Eviction Guide

 Fees vary, but a landlord should expect to pay about $1500 for a standard full service eviction (additional fees will be charged to respond to motions and discovery which occur in about 20% of the cases).
 If a paralegal or attorney is quoting less, do not expect a lot of service.
 The average eviction takes 6 weeks if an attorney is on top of it and it can take as long as 3 to 4 months if there are delays.
 Ms. Marsh also offers landlord's the ability to pay as you go if the landlord doesn't mind some leg work and is comfortable representing himself, or herself, in court.
 This will typically cut the legal expenses for an eviction in half, but is only recommended in standard failure to pay rent cases.

-If you are a landlord and would like Ms. Marsh to prepare a proper Residential 3 Day Notice to Pay Rent or Quit for $139, or a Residential Unlawful Detainer Complaint for $499, please call Ms. Marsh at 818-849-5206.
+If you are a landlord and would like Ms. Marsh to prepare a proper Residential 3 Day Notice to Pay Rent or Quit for $199, or a Residential Unlawful Detainer Complaint for $499, you can call Ms. Marsh at 818-849-5206, or for faster service you can complete her online intake sheets.

-If you are a tenant and you would like Ms. Marsh to prepare an Answer to an Unlawful Detainer filed against you, the fee at present is just $349.
-Call 818-849-5206 to schedule an appointment, or Send Us An Email.
+If you are a tenant and you would like Ms. Marsh to prepare an Answer to an Unlawful Detainer filed against you, the fee at present is just $399.
+Call 818-849-5206 to schedule an appointment, or for faster service you can complete her Tenant Answer Intake Sheet.

 Lock-outs or Self-Help Measures Should Never Be Used.